LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W07-D2-ObjectConstructors.md

 ## Q and A

+- Term proejct
+  - I finished reading proposals.
+For those of you who didn't post one, do it now.
+  - If you want to do a harder project, you can do it with a partner.

+- Hackathon--see the announcements forum.
 - Lab 5, any questions?
-- Does anyone have any questions about anything?
+- Does anyone have any questions about anything else?